Xeonrx/Schlrint/README.md

 SCHLRINT can return found people off a wordlist of names, or I can specify a specifc name to find for me.

 I don't see too many 'school based' OSINT scripts/techniques online, so I figured I'd share it with the internet.

+## Usage
+Usage is pretty straight foward for SCHLRINT.
+You give a school district, and a location (state/region) if needed.